tstyche/tstyche/README.md

 tstyche JsonObject --only external --target 4.8,latest
 ```

 This simple!
-(And it has the watch mode too.)
+(And it has watch mode too.)

 ## Documentation